Semantic Models for the First-stage Retrieval: A Comprehensive Review: Background

 \subsection{Problem Formalization}

-Given a query $q$, the first-stage retrieval aims to recall all potentially relevant documents from a large corpus $\mathcal{C} = \left\{d_1, d_2, \dots, d_N\right\}$.
-Different from the re-ranking stages with a small set of candidates, the corpus size $N$ for the first-stage retrieval can range from millions (e.g., Wikipedia) to billions (e.g., the Web).
-Thus, efficiency is a crucial concern for the rankers used in the retrieval stage.
+Given a query $q$, the first-stage retrieval aims to recall all potentially relevant documents from a large corpus $\mathcal{C} = \left\{d_1, d_2, \cdots, d_N\right\}$.
+Different from re-ranking stages with a small set of candidates, the corpus size $N$ for the first-stage retrieval can range from millions (e.g., Wikipedia) to billions (e.g., the Web).
+Thus, efficiency is a crucial concern for models used in the first-stage retrieval.